grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 ## Trigger the alert rule

-Since the Python script will continue to generate log data that matches the alert rule condition, once the evaluation interval has concluded, you should receive an alert notification in the Webhook endpoint.
+Since the Python script continues to generate log data that matches the alert rule condition, once the evaluation interval has concluded, you should receive an alert notification in the Webhook endpoint.

 {{< figure src="/media/docs/alerting/alerting-webhook-firing-alert.png" max-width="1200px" caption="Firing alert notification details" >}}